ShawaizSarfraz117/MCW-Practice-Management-Software/packages/database/prisma/schema_notes.md

   1. Global `PracticeSettings` (e.g., `reminders.appointment.sms.enabled:false`) can disable a channel practice-wide.
   2. If globally enabled, `ClientReminderPreference.is_enabled` (for a client who has completed portal activation and verified contact methods) determines if they receive that type/channel of notification.
   3.  **Portal Activation Prerequisite & Preference Management:** `ClientReminderPreference` settings for a client are typically configured and managed by the client themselves via the client portal.
 This occurs after the client has successfully completed a staff-initiated portal invitation and account activation process.
 During activation, clients verify their primary contact methods (e.g., email, SMS-capable phone number) and can set initial communication preferences, including granular SMS opt-ins.
   4.  **SMS Opt-In:** For certain notification channels like SMS, an explicit opt-in within `ClientReminderPreference` (or during portal setup) is required for specific `reminder_type`s (e.g., billing notifications, non-urgent updates) due to compliance.
-For SMS, explicit opt-in for different categories of messages (e.g., appointment reminders vs. billing alerts) is managed by the client in the portal.
+For SMS, explicit opt-in for different categories of messages (e.g., appointment reminders vs. billing alerts) is managed by the client in the portal [01:04].
 This could mean multiple `ClientReminderPreference` entries for the SMS channel with different `reminder_type`s, or a more complex preference object.
   5.  **Default Behavior:** If no `ClientReminderPreference` exists for a client _who has activated their portal access_, the default should generally be "opt-out" for non-essential communications.
 Practice-defined defaults for essential communications (e.g., appointment reminders for scheduled appointments if `ClientReminderPreference` is not set) should be configurable in `PracticeSettings` (e.g., `notifications.defaultBehavior.appointmentReminder.sms = 'opt_in_if_primary_verified_and_portal_active'`).
 This logic needs to be fully specified.

 ### 4.5 Client Portal Lifecycle Management (New Sub-section)

 1.  **Invitation**:
     - Portal access is initiated by staff sending an invitation to the client's primary verified email address (`ClientContact.value` where `is_primary=true`).
     - This invitation could contain a unique, time-sensitive link or involve a PIN system for initial access, sent to the client's primary verified email address.
-    - A `ClientPortalInvitation` model is recommended to track invitation status (e.g., 'SENT', 'CLICKED', 'ACTIVATED', 'EXPIRED'), token, sent date, and expiry.
+The invitation mechanism (e.g., unique link or PIN as per video context from Q14.26) is tracked via the `ClientPortalInvitation` model (see 10.1.8).
 2.  **Activation**:
     - Client uses the invitation link to access the portal.
-    - They set up their account, which typically involves creating/confirming a password (managed via a `ClientPortalAccount` entity linked one-to-one with `Client`), verify contact methods, and set initial communication preferences, including granular SMS opt-ins.
+    - They set up their account, which typically involves creating/confirming a password (managed via a `ClientPortalAccount` entity linked one-to-one with `Client`), verify contact methods, and set initial communication/feature preferences, including granular SMS opt-ins (e.g., for online payments [01:04], secure messaging, document access, as per video context).
 3.  **Access Granted**:
     - Upon successful activation, a flag like `Client.allow_portal_access` (or equivalent status like `ClientPortalAccount.status = 'ACTIVE'`) is set.
     - `ClientPortalAccount.last_login_at` (on the new `ClientPortalAccount` model) can be updated.